mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Identify a node in the direct path for which the local member is in the subtree of the non-updated child
-  * Identify a node in the resolution of the copath node for which this node has a private key
+  * Identify a node in the resolution of the copath node for which this recipient has a private key
   * Decrypt the secret value for the parent of the copath node using the private key from the resolution node
   * Derive secret values for ancestors of that node using the KDF keyed with the decrypted secret
-  * The recipient SHOULD verify that the received public keys agree with the public keys derived from the new node_secret values
+  * The recipient SHOULD verify that the received public keys are identical to the public keys derived from the new node_secret values
-2. Merge the updated secrets into the tree
+2. Merge the updated values into the tree
   * Replace the public keys for nodes on the direct path with the received public keys
   * For nodes where an updated secret was computed in step 1,